flowchart LR

 - Type

-by your commit id) - Type
+git revert -n c6dc2bc(replacec6dc2bcby your commit id) - Type

-.
+git status.
 What happens? - The

-) - To see what has been changed, type
+README.mdfile is now modified and staged (i.e. in theIndex) - To see what has been changed, type

-- To commit this modification, type
+git diff --staged - To commit this modification, type

 git commit -m "Revert commit"

-option is to prevent an automatic commit.
+The -n option is to prevent an automatic commit.
 Therefore you need to commit yourself

 Ignoring files

-It is possible to tell Git to ignore some files by using a .gitignore file (for example .Rdata
+It is possible to tell Git to ignore some files by using a .gitignore file (for example .Rdata or .tmp files).

 - Create an empty

-file and typegit status
+output.Rdatafile and typegit status - Create a

-.
+.gitignorefile and write*.Rdata.
 Type againgit status

 - Type